How Indoor Steps Can Protect Your Glucose—and Your Budget

 All sources verified December, 2025.

-Indoor walking and insulin sensitivity
+Indoor walking and sugar sensitivity

 Centers for Disease Control and Prevention (CDC) — Being Active With Diabetes